‘Irrational’ Rebellions Against Socialist Realism: Czech and Russian Variations on the Legend of Faust

 Published: May 22, 2006

 During the 20th century, communist parties assumed state power in Russia and a number of Central and East European countries.
 The communist leadership of these nations imposed socialist realism as official doctrine governing artistic production.
 The ruling parties’ ideology emphasized human rationality as the means for creating a well-ordered socialist society, which would be free of the injustices of capitalism.
-The doctrine of socialist realism stated that literature, theatre, and other visual and performing arts would be employed as a tool to shape the consciousness of a new generation in accordance with the rational and enlightened values of socialism, and therefore to create a new type of human being who would be capable of building the envisioned socialist paradise.
+The doctrine of socialist realism stated that literature, Theater, and other visual and performing arts would be employed as a tool to shape the consciousness of a new generation in accordance with the rational and enlightened values of socialism, and therefore to create a new type of human being who would be capable of building the envisioned socialist paradise.

 At the First Soviet Writers’ Conference in 1934, the state-sponsored Union of Soviet Writers adopted socialist realism as the official policy of the Soviet Union.
 A statement issued at the Writers’ Conference decreed socialist realism to be “the basic method of Soviet literature and literary criticism” and defined it as “truthful, historically concrete representation of reality in its revolutionary development,” which “must be linked with the task of ideological transformation and education of workers in the spirit of socialism.”[1]